jkoschma/genexplain-platform/docs/source/Microarrays.md

 ![](media/42c964d2b650c1fed9577af20331ac76.png)

 Every gene is linked to the corresponding matrix molecule by the Yes-No ratio.
-More details on each column of the above results can be found in section 6.1.2.

 The table Molecules_human contain the site models of the converted input table.
 In this case the output species is Human hence this table is Molecules_human